attilaoroszdev/lazyadmin/src/res/command-builder-guide.md

 | <br />

-* When you select "Delete set flags", or press `x`, the command builder will be reset, and all flags will be removed.
+* When you select "Delete Set arg.s", or press `x`, the command builder will be reset, and all flags will be removed.

 ## **How to set up a command builder submenu**

-To access this functionality, you will use the predefined function named `flags_submenu_function`.
+To access this functionality, you will use the predefined function named `command_builder_function`.
 It will accept a number of arguments, each having their own specific functionality:

 | <br />